manishapatwal/DataStructures/README.md

+Data Structures

-Data Structures programs written in C.
+These are Data Structures programs using C done by me during my postgrad.